diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_imf_package_validator.md

 #### Trial and Purchase of the plugin

-The IMF Package Validator plugin is developed by [Oxagile](https://www.oxagile.com/), a major technological partner working with both Diskover Data and [AJA Video Systems](https://www.aja.com/).
+The IMF Package Validator plugin is developed and sold exclusively by [Oxagile](https://www.oxagile.com/), a major technological partner working with both Diskover Data and [AJA Video Systems](https://www.aja.com/).
 For more information, to start a 30 day trial, or to purchase the IMF Package Validator plugin, please contact [Oxagile](mailto:IMF@Oxagile.com).

 #### Functional Limitations